chasewalker26/COP4331_Project/artifacts/architecture.md

 # Overengineering

 In our project we stayed on the side of simplicity for our classes in order to allow for easy to read code and easily identifiable systems.
 We have 7 classes, each that are for specific parts of the system.
 For example, our scanner class is in fact more convoluted as it pulls from the database once and adds it to a local database to allow the website to have to do minimal work and reduce the number of times the system is required to pull from the UPC database.
-Also, ShoppingList and Inventory are children of the larger List class to allow for when altering anything between the ShoppingList and Inventory it is easily identifiable but allow for them to pull from the same overall list class to allow for minimal discrepancies between the two.
+Also, ShoppingList and Inventory are children of the larger List class to allow for differences in the two lists to be handled by their own object, but allows them to retain common features.
 We’ve allowed for each class to interact with one another but attempted to do minimal nesting of classes to allow for less convolution and expect less errors and dependencies within our system.
 In each section we will be implementing try-catch statements to allow the system to continue to work despite issues that may arise and the user may contact us through the contact page to fix possible issues they may come across.

 # Build-vs-Buy Decisions